leocabeza/the-movie-db/docs/v3-api.md

 <a name="module_network.images"></a>

-### network.images ⇒
+### network.images ⇒ <code>Promise</code>
 Get the TV network logos by id.
-There are two image formats that are supported for networks, PNG's and SVG's.
+There are two image formats that are supported for networks, PNG"s and SVG"s.
 You can see which type the original file is by looking at the fileType field.
-We prefer SVG's as they are resolution independent and as such, the width and height are only there to reflect the original asset that was uploaded.
+We prefer SVG"s as they are resolution independent and as such, the width and height are only there to reflect the original asset that was uploaded.
 An SVG can be scaled properly beyond those dimensions if you call them as a PNG.

 **Kind**: static constant of [<code>network</code>](#module_network)
-**Returns**: Promise
 **See**: https://developers.themoviedb.org/3/networks/get-network-images

 | Param | Type |